f321x/cashu-escrow-kit/bindings/cashu_escrow_js/README.md

 # Cashu Escrow Kit Bindings

-Javascript:javascript bindings for cashu-escrow-kit.
+Javascript and TS bindings for cashu-escrow-kit.

 ## Building the wasm module
-On the bindings/cashu_escrow_js directory, run:
+In the bindings/cashu_escrow_js directory, run:
 ```sh
 wasm-pack build --dev
 ```

 ## Run the web client
-On the web_client directory, run:
+In the web_client directory, run:
 ```sh
 npm install
 npm run build
 npm run start
 ```

-Than open the browser and go to http://localhost:8081/.
+Then open the browser and go to http://localhost:8081/.
+To test the escrow workflow, start a coordinator process, the mint and the local nostr relay.
+Then you can open two tabs and select different roles, buyer and seller.
+Press then the "Start" button after filling in the required fields.